openebs-archive/upgrade/docs/migration.md

-# Migrate OpenEBS
+# Migrate cStor pools and volumes from SPC to CSPC

-This document describes the steps for migrating the following OpenEBS reources:
+This document describes the steps for migrating the following OpenEBS cStor custom reources:

 - [SPC pools to CSPC pools](#spc-pools-to-cspc-pools)
 - [cStor External Provisioned volumes to cStor CSI volumes](#cstor-external-provisioned-volumes-to-cstor-csi-volumes)